Samantha-Kwok/SQL_Analysis_SF_Bay_Area_Bike_Share/README.md

 ## Project Highlight

 ## One of the most complex analysises is ....
 Exploring different types of trips coming in or out of San Francisco is a bit tricky.
 First of all, I need to select all trips that either have start station or end station in San Francisco.
 To do so, I created an additional table that contains all bike-share stations in San Franciso and inner join it with the able trip.

+WITH SF_trip AS (
+SELECT *
+FROM SFstation
+  JOIN trip
+   ON SFstation.SF_station_id = trip.start_station_id OR SFstation.SF_station_id = trip.end_station_id )

-After that, you then need to create conditions to differentiate the following 4 types of trips:
+After that, I then create conditions to differentiate the following 4 types of trips:

+Round Trip Inside San Francisco--
 -

 <img src="static/Q3_Visual.PNG">